|Golf 'Handy" Cap Plus is the third

 any given period It show the beginning and ending handicap

-index, the high, low, and average of gross and net scores, the percentage
+, the high, low, and average of gross and net scores, the percentage

 of eagles, birdies, pars, etc. and other interesting facts.